 The comparator is responsible to compare the VIN and DAC output.
 The output of comparator is given to SAR to decide if further binary search is needed.

 The SAR is designed to supply an approximate digital code of VIN to the internal DAC.

 - Digital to Analog Converter

 The DAC supplies the comparator with an analog voltage equal to the digital code output of the SAR.

-The conversion starts with initilizing the most significant bit (MSB) of the SAR to 1 which is half the value of all the possible quantization levels.
-If the ADC is 8 bit the total quantization levels are 256 (2^8) and the SAR take the value 127 (10000000) which is half the voltage of VREF.
+The conversion starts with initializing the most significant bit (MSB) of the SAR to 1 which is half the value of all the possible quantization levels.
+If the ADC is 8 bit the total quantization levels are 256 (2^8) and the SAR takes the value 127 (10000000) which is half the voltage of VREF.
 This value is given to the DAC to convert it into an analog voltage.
 The output voltage of DAC is compared with VIN by the comparator.
 If the DAC output exceeds the VIN then the comparator output causes the SAR to reset this MSB bit to 0 otherwise the bit is left as 1.
-In the next step the next bit to MSB is set to 1 and and the same process is repeted.
+In the next step, the next bit to MSB is set to 1 and the same process is repeated.
 This is the binary search algorithm.